priya006/BashScript/README.md

 # How to search a string in a file?
 Execute the script `bash grep_search.sh`.
 Make sure the file to be search exist.

+# How to search for a String in current Directory?
+Run Bash Script with the command `bash recursive_grep_search.sh bin` Change the argument ($1) as you like